kr7/ab/03pekseg.md

 select * from Aruk;
 select * from Aruk where ar > 1;
 select megnevezes, ar from Aruk where ar > 1;
-select megnevezes, ar from Aruk where ar > 1 order by ar;
+select megnevezes, ar from Aruk where ar > 1 and ar < 5;
+select megnevezes, ar from Aruk where not(ar > 1 and ar < 5);
-select megnevezes, ar from Aruk where ar > 1 order by ar desc;
+select megnevezes, ar from Aruk where ar < 1 or ar > 5;
 ```

 Ahhoz, hogy az eredményt rendezetten kapjuk, meg kell adnunk, hogy mi szerint rendezünk.
 Ennek hiányában az eredménytábla sorainak sorrendjére nincs semmilyen garancia (nem biztos, hogy pl. cikkszám szerint, vagy bármi más szerint, rendezettek):
 ```
 select * from Aruk order by megnevezes;
+select megnevezes, ar from Aruk where ar > 1 order by ar;
+select megnevezes, ar from Aruk where ar > 1 order by ar desc;
+select * from Aruk order by ar, megnevezes;
 ```

 ```
 select * from Vasarlok;
 select * from Vasarlok where cim = '2459';
 select * from Vasarlok where cim like '2459%';
+select * from Vasarlok where cim like '%u.
+2.';
+select * from Vasarlok where cim like '%Sándor%';
+select * from Vasarlok where cim like '%S_ndor%';

 select * from Tranzakciok limit 5;
 select * from Tranzakciok where tranzakcio_id = 'T0001';

-select distinct(tranzakcio_id) from Tranzakciok
+select distinct tranzakcio_id from Tranzakciok
 ```
 Legkisebb áru termék megnevezésének lekérdezése